Technology Teaching Fellows

 About the Institute

-The Office of the Provost in cooperation with the Center for Teaching and Learning is please to offer a week-long institute for faculty who want to redesign a traditional course into a hybrid, blended, or online format.
-Thanks to generous private support faculty will receive monetary compensation and ongoing assistance.
+The Center for Teaching and Learning and UW-IT are pleased to offer a week-long institute for faculty members who want to design an online or hybrid course, or redesign a traditional course into a hybrid or online format.
+Faculty participants receive monetary compensation and ongoing assistance.

 Dates and details

-Full-time faculty and lecturers, as individuals or teams, from the Seattle campus are eligible and welcome to apply.
-We seek instructors who are committed to truly transforming their course – both in format and design.
-Furthermore, we are especially interested in course transformations that will have broad impacts for undergraduate students (for example, by increasing access to gateway courses).
+Full-time UW Seattle faculty members may apply as individuals or as teams.
+We seek instructors who are committed to truly transforming their courses — both in format and design.
+We are especially interested in course transformations that will have broad impacts for undergraduate students (for example, by increasing access to gateway courses).

 The deadline for applications is Monday, May 8, 12:00 p.m.
 For details visit the Technology Teaching Fellows application page.